 “A Recovery Coach promotes recovery and removes barriers and obstacles to recovery, serving as a personal guide and mentor for people seeking or already in recovery from an addiction to alcohol and or other drugs”.

 “Recovery Coach” is one of many titles that are used for people who provide coaching in the field of recovery.
-Other titles could be Sober Companion, Sober Coach, Peer Support Specialist, or Peer Mentor.
+Other titles could be Sober Companion, Sober Coach, Recovery Support Specialist, or Peer Mentor.
 Titles aside, their role is to prevent the losses caused by substance abuse, by intervening before the addiction spirals into full-blown crisis or death, and by reinforcing the experience of recovery for those who are already on their journey to sobriety and wellness.
 They are there to provide positive guidance by helping people reconnect to their own inner strengths, capacities, resilience, and sense of wellbeing.

 Since there are very personal levels of interaction with patients, which carries with it a high level of confidentiality, trust, and moral responsibility, ethics are a very important part of Recovery Coach training.